blroot/superboy/README.md

 `make`

 ## running the tests (for math own library)
-Yo will need the Google test library installed https://github.com/google/googletest
+You will need the Google test library installed https://github.com/google/googletest

+then

+`make tests`

+`./tests`